Note: The application for the 2014 Docent class is now available!

 A B.A. is preferred but not required.
 Docents should be comfortable working with people of all ages, backgrounds, and levels of ability.
 All docents must complete a thirty-to-forty-hour training program.

-A two-year commitment is required with a minimum of fifty service hours per year.
-Teaching must comprise at least thirty of those hours.
+A two-year commitment is required with a minimum of 75 service hours per year.
 Docents must also observe one tour and attend two in-service trainings per year.
 Docents can work any day of the week that the Folger is open, although weekday help is particularly needed.